axelvc/asky/README.md

 ## Usage

-First of all, this is a library, so you need to add this to your project
+First of all, this is a library, so you need to add this to your project:

 ```bash
 cargo add asky